biocatiit/website/content/scihi/2017_sosnick_highlight.rst

 work will enable detailed study of folding and misfolding mechanisms.
 They also will assist with development of new strategies to prevent protein misfolding diseases.

 "The results are very clear, but contradict the current consensus," Sosnick said.
-"It‟s possible that proteins can avoid unwanted interactions by being expanded."
+"It's possible that proteins can avoid unwanted interactions by being expanded."
 This reduces the chances of them sticking to other proteins by accident, causing dysfunction or disease.
 "While this work is a fundamental, basic research demonstration of protein behavior, the implications are really broad," Clark said.

-See: Joshua A. Riback, Micayla A. Bowman, Adam M. Zmyslowski, Catherine R. Knoverek, John M. Jumper, James R. Hinshaw, Emily B. Kaye, Karl F. Freed, Patricia L. Clark2, and TobinR.
+See: Joshua A. Riback, Micayla A. Bowman, Adam M. Zmyslowski, Catherine R. Knoverek, John M. Jumper, James R. Hinshaw, Emily B. Kaye, Karl F. Freed, Patricia L. Clark, and TobinR.
 Sosnick, "Innovative scattering analysis shows that hydrophobic disordered proteins are expanded in water," Science 358, 238 (2017).
 DOI: 10.1126/science.aan5774